 We spent most our time in Manhattan and managed to see all the top sights and attractions, and some more.
 We did not visit any museums as we preferred to take on the streets, buildings and outdoor features the city has to offer.

-On our first day, “fresh” from our red-eye from San Francisco, we walked through our local neighborhoods: Lower East Side, West Village and Washington Square, as well as Greenwich Village.
-This was a great way to discover the residential areas of Manhattan, streets filled with restaurants and coffee shops, and away from the touristy icons of Empire State Building and Times Square.
+On our first day, “fresh” from our red-eye from San Francisco, we walked through our local neighborhoods: Lower East Side, West Village, and Washington Square, as well as Greenwich Village.
+This was a great way to discover the residential areas of Manhattan, streets filled with restaurants and coffee shops, and away from the touristy icons of the Empire State Building and Times Square.
 Several of my colleagues from the East Coast mentioned we should visit the Highline, so we made sure to head that way.
 I had never heard of it but we were glad for their advice – the Highline is a new elevated garden built over the old railroad, wandering through the Meatpacking district and providing interesting and unusual views of the area.
 Make sure to check it out, definitely worth the visit.
+And that’s only one of the many unusual places in New York any visitor should check out!

 Another sober part of New York City is to be remembered at the 9/11 Memorial Museum & Twin Pools.
 A moving testament to the horror of that September morning, the mood while walking around the pools is definitely subdued and emotional.
 Sitting where the Twin Towers stood, the pools are surrounded by bronze panels carved with the names of the victims of the attacks.
 Birthdays of the victims are commemorated with white roses adorning the side of their names.
 We spent long moments of reflecting around the pools and the Memorial, hoping such tragedy never to repeat.